Last Updated on

-Pampers have take all this into consideration with their diapers and added some great features.
+Pampers have taken all this into consideration with their diapers and added some great features.
 Particularly their Cruisers are made for very active kids.
 But still, their other models have stretchy elements and cuffs as well.

 Most of the diapers made by Pampers and Luvs are in the NB (New Born) and then 1 – 6 sizes which suit babies from newborn up to about 35lbs, depending on the specific diaper and brand.
 You can see a full breakdown of the sizes and brands here.

 What is worth noting though is that Pampers covers a broader range which also includes prematurely born babies (Premies) and older children too.
-So, if you have either of these, then Luvs probably won’t cover you at the very early or late stages of your child’s diaper jouney.
+So, if you have either of these, then Luvs probably won’t cover you at the very early or late stages of your child’s diaper journey.